 “They’re not going to be able to see turtles or grey nurse sharks that may be at the Scottish Prince, or whales and dolphins from that structure, and are they going to stop work?
 We doubt it,” said the Save Our Spit spokesperson.

-It has also been revealed that the new oceanside terminal feasibility reports commissioned by the council, and paid for by rate payers, have been undertaken by the same three firms that are listed as major partners in the ASF China Consortium which is proposing 5 highrises and a casino development directly across the road from Tate’s terminal site.
+It has also been revealed that the new oceanside terminal feasibility report commissioned by the council and paid for by rate payers has been produced by the same three firms that are listed as ‘project partners’ in the ASF China Consortium, which is proposing five highrise towers and a casino development directly across the road from Tate’s proposed terminal site.

-Aecom, MacroPlan Dimasi and Price Waterhouse Cooper, who have completed and supplied the latest reports into the feasibility of the cruise terminal idea, are also listed as partners to the ASF Consortium and were involved when the original studies into the earlier plan was investigated for a multi-billion dollar private city to be built inside the Broadwater at Wavebreak Island.
+Pricewaterhouse Coopers, Aecom and MacroPlan Dimasi, which have completed and supplied the latest report into the feasibility of the oceanside cruise terminal idea were also involved when the original studies into the earlier plan were investigated for a multi-billion dollar private city and cruise terminal to be built inside the Broadwater at Wavebreak Island.

-The clear relationship the three firms have to both development proposals calls into question claims by the mayor that the ASF Casino Resort and Cruise Ship Terminal are not at all linked.
+The clear relationship the three firms have to both development proposals calls into question claims by the mayor that the ASF Casino Resort and Cruise Ship Terminal are not linked.

-Both proposals will require the state government to give the proponents large sections of Crown public land on The Spit, something that the Labor Government campaigned strongly against and vowed never to do.
+Both proposals will require the State Government to give the proponents large sections of Crown public land on The Spit – something that the current Labor Government campaigned strongly against and vowed never to do.

-Original terms set down by the previous LNP state government explicitly stated that ASF would not be granted a casino license until they produced a functional and successfully operating cruise terminal.
+Original terms set down by the previous LNP State Government stated that ASF would not be granted a casino license until they produced a functional and successfully operating cruise terminal.

-Under the new Labor government, the Wavebreak Island project has been abandoned however ASF have still been invited to submit a proposal for a small highrise city on The Spit, apply for a casino license, but strangely not provide any support for the construction a cruise ship terminal.
+Under the new Labor Government the Wavebreak Island project has been abandoned, however, ASF have still been invited to submit a proposal for an integrated resort and tower development on The Spit and apply for a casino license.
+This time around they are not require to provide for the construction of a cruise ship terminal.

 Mayor Tate has repeatedly denied that the proposed ASF casino development and his own oceanside terminal project are in any way linked, despite being across the road from each other and featuring the exact same companies undertaking feasibility studies for both projects.

-Last Monday Mayor Tate told media, “And be clear, this cruise ship terminal project is seperate, and it’s a project of its own, nothing to do with any other project nearby.”
+Last Monday Mayor Tate spoke at a media conference and said, “And be clear, this cruise ship terminal project is separate, and it’s a project of its own, nothing to do with any other project nearby.”

-ASF’s main construction arm and likely financier, should it get approval for any of its development projects, would be the China State Construction and Engineering Corp.
-According to a report in The Australian, “the World Bank refused to grant a $232 million loan to another member of the ASF Consortium, China State Construction Engineering, over concerns it had engaged in corrupt practices on a different road project in The Philippines.
-The World Bank investigators suspect the company had also attempted to rig bids and had worked in a cartel with firms on other contracts.”
+ASF China Consortium’s main construction arm and likely financier, should it get approval for any of its Broadwater or Spit development proposals, would be the China State Construction and Engineering Corp.
+According to a report in The Australian, ‘the World Bank refused to grant a $232 million loan to another member of the ASF Consortium, China State Construction Engineering, over concerns it had engaged in corrupt practices on a different road project in The Philippines.
+The World Bank investigators suspect the company had also attempted to rig bids and had worked in a cartel with firms on other contracts’.

-Separately, another ASF Consortium member perviously listed is CCCC Guangzhou Dredging, a subsidiary of China Communications Construction Company.
+Separately, another ASF China Consortium member previously listed on their website is CCCC Guangzhou Dredging, a subsidiary of China Communications Construction Company.

-In 2011 the World Bank also announced it had debarred CCCC “and all of its subsidiaries” from participating in World Bank projects over bid rigging and other corrupt practices of an entity it acquired in 2006.
-The 5-year ban and debarment was lifted early in 2017.
+In 2011 the World Bank also announced it had debarred CCCC ‘and all of its subsidiaries’ from participating in World Bank projects over bid rigging and other corrupt practices of an entity it acquired in 2006.
+The five-year ban and debarment was lifted early in 2017.

-Both companies – the CCCC and CSCEC – are state-owned (government) Chinese companies who stand to secure a prime parcel of public Crown public waterfront land on The Spit if the state government proceeds with and grants them land and approval for their casino plan.
+Both companies – the CCCC and CSCEC – are state-owned (government) Chinese companies which stand to secure a prime parcel of public Crown public waterfront land on The Spit if the state government proceeds with and grants them land and approval for their casino and tower resort plan.

-The outcome of Thursday’s meeting may not be known for some time, and the reports into the feasibility of the oceanside terminal are being withheld from the public for the time being.
-We can however think of 500 million reasons why the mayor may be a little secretive and reserved in letting the rate-paying public in on the biting realities of his grand terminal dream.
+The outcome of Thursday’s council meeting may not be known for some time and the reports into the feasibility and potential risk factors of the oceanside terminal are being withheld from the public for the time being, but it is likely the council and mayor will face significant public backlash once the reports are made public.